 Environment.
 Pets need a safe and suitable place to live.

 This duty of care makes sure pets get what they deserve: a life where they’re both physically and mentally healthy.
 Due to the commitment needed, there has been a slight decline in pet ownership in recent years.
+In 2020, 41% of households owned a pet, compared to 45% in 2011.
 Experts have largely put this down to two factors; elderly people being less likely to get a pet, and the number of people renting their home (not owning it).

 But not everyone makes the right decision.
 While we’re generally a nation of pet lovers, even the best intentions can go astray.
 Currently, key problems identified by PDSA include a lack of exercise, obesity and separation anxiety.
 They’re all largely caused by poor judgement calls, and can easily be prevented with a wider awareness of different pets’ needs.